Environmental Issues in Chicago's Little Village & Pilsen Neighborhoods

 Air Issues EPA continues to be concerned about air pollution in the Pilsen neighborhood.
-EPA is evaluating air quality data gathered by two monitors in the community maintained by Illinois EPA and Cook County Department of Environmental Control.
-EPA and the State of Illinois have signed a consent decree with H. Kramer and Co. to resolve violations of the Clean Air Act and state air pollution violations at the firm's copper smelting foundry in the Pilsen neighborhood.
+In January 2013, EPA and the State of Illinois signed a consent decree with H. Kramer and Co. to resolve violations of the Clean Air Act and state air pollution violations at the firm's copper smelting foundry in the Pilsen neighborhood.

 Community Meetings & Open Houses

 Additional Cleanup Sites